Born: December 26, 1971

 Leto played a two-bit punk in the Panic Room (2002), starring Jodie Foster.
 His leading role as Hephaestion in the epic Alexander (2004) opposite Colin Farrell and Angelina Jolie did't bring a much-needed boost to his career.
 He continued to work in small budget films as well as touring with his band, 30 Seconds to Mars.

 In 2013, Jared Leto gave an award-winning performance in Dallas Buyers Club as Rayon, a transgender woman who is also HIV-positive.
 This role earned him not only an Academy Award but also the Critics' Choice, Golden Globe and SAG Best Supporting Actor awards.
-He can most recently be seen as The Joker in the antihero flick Suicide Squad (2016).
+His most recent work includes playing The Joker in the antihero flick Suicide Squad (2016) and villain Niander Wallace in Blade Runner 2049 (2017).